thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 Read the [docs](https://docs.python.org/3/library/stdtypes.html#tuple)

-Tuples are immutable lists, that is, once a tuple is created, elements can't be added/deleted/modified.
+Tuples are lists from which elements can't be added/deleted/modified.

 ```python
 >>> a = (1,2)